 Unlike citric acid that’s derived from oranges and lemons, ascorbic acid is pure vitamin C. However, they work the exact same way.
 Due to its rich vitamin C content, ascorbic acid contains powerful antioxidant properties that help protect the skin from the free radicals that would cause premature aging.
 It’s also used to treat dark spots and hyperpigmentation.

-This acid is extremely rich in antioxidants as it’s derived from plants, vegetables, nuts and seeds.
-It stabilizes vitamins C and E in our skin, making it one of the best skincare acids when it comes to anti-aging.
+This acid is extremely rich in antioxidants as it’s derived from plants, vegetables, nuts, and seeds.
+It stabilizes vitamin C and E in our skin, making it one of the best skincare acids when it comes to anti-aging.

 Naturally obtained from apples, malic acid is another AHA that helps prevent and improve hyperpigmentation.
 It also provides anti-aging benefits by encouraging the production of collagen.